REUBATCODE/REUBATCODE/README.md

-# Hello, I'm Ruben Vega 👋
+# Hello, I am Ruben Vega 👋
 A budding software developer with a passion for Machine Learning and Web Development, always ready to explore the depths of code and stories.

 ## About Me